 - Players will always treat other players and adults with respect and show good sportsmanship.
 Throwing, hitting, and knocking things over in anger will not be tolerated.
 Showing up umpires, other players, and coaches will not be tolerated.
 Loss of temper, fits, and moping will not be tolerated, Parents are expected to support coaches in enforcing these standards.

 - Players will accept the positions they are assigned and give maximum effort on the field.
 Players will not ask coaches if they can play certain positions during the game.
 If a child wants to change his role on the team, then he (and his family) should ask the coaches why he is playing a particular position, what changes are possible, and what he needs to do to change his role.

 - Player will never engage in horseplay with baseballs and bats.
 Fights (which include shoves, kicks, punches, or take-downs) or verbal harassment (including profanity, threats, name calling, taunting, etc.) will be disciplined at the discretion of the coaching staff.
 An egregious incident can result in removal from the team.

-- Failure to abide by these expectations may result in suspension or removal from the team by the head coach after review by the OYO Vice President of Travel.
+- Failure to abide by these expectations may result in suspension or removal from the team by the head coach after review by the Oaklandon Youth Organization.

 Expectations for Families

 - Families are expected to set a good example for all the kids and show good sportsmanship and respect for others.
 If a family member is involved in a fight or verbally harasses others at a game or practice, that person may be barred from attending games and team activities as determined by the coaching staff and reviewed by the Oaklandon Youth Organization.